I work the line: What it’s like to assemble a 2019 Volvo S60

 Training by Ikea

-A few minutes later I walked through the rolled-up doors of a vast warehouse that takes up much of the Ridgeville plant’s 2.3 million square feet.
+A few minutes later, I walked through the rolled-up doors of a vast warehouse that takes up much of the Ridgeville plant’s 2.3 million square feet.
 Climate-controlled and brightly lit, its unblemished blue paint and high-visibility yellow vests and orange and navy uniforms looked fresh and new.
 Snack bars and picnic tables dotted the landscape, between the snaking lines of car assembly fixtures that work to a fine point to bring the Volvo S60 to life, to a finicky degree.

 Your vision of a car assembly plant may be a noisy hazy place, the very picture of Chaplinesque modern times, maybe without all the Communism and cocaine.
 Or maybe it’s Lucy and Ethel scarfing down chocolates they can’t package in time, their assembly line speeding up and out of control.

 Today’s car plants don’t work like that.
 They need to run symphonically, on a schedule, but the large miracle of just-in-time production has led to a process that’s equal parts choreography and economy.
-A dealer places an order for a customer, and that triggers a chain of events: Parts are packed into trucks, driven to Ridgeville, off-loaded on to dollies, cradled and ported through three different buildings, gradually put together in rhythmic precision until a real live car drives off the end of the assembly line, with its touchscreen Bluetooth interface and its cooled leather seats ready to roll.
+A dealer places an order for a customer, and that triggers a chain of events; parts are packed into trucks, driven to Ridgeville, off-loaded on to dollies, cradled and ported through three different buildings, gradually put together in rhythmic precision until a real live car drives off the end of the assembly line, with its touchscreen Bluetooth interface and its cooled leather seats ready to roll.

 Before any of that happens, assembly workers get lots of training which continues with every shift they work.
 This S60 that I’ll work on will have a VIN number and a sale date—it’s a real car—so I had to be trained, even if briefly, on how to ensure quality.